pydantic/pydantic/docs/usage/types.md

 `subclass of typing.NamedTuple (or collections.namedtuple)`
 : Same as `tuple` but instantiates with the given namedtuple.
  _pydantic_ will validate the tuple if you use `typing.NamedTuple` since fields are annotated.
   If you use `collections.namedtuple`, no validation will be done.
+  See [Annotated Types](#annotated-types) below for more detail on parsing and validation

 `typing.Dict`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation

 `subclass of typing.TypedDict`
-: Same as `dict` but _pydantic_ will validate the dictionary since keys are annotated
+: Same as `dict` but _pydantic_ will validate the dictionary since keys are annotated.
+  See [Annotated Types](#annotated-types) below for more detail on parsing and validation

 `typing.Set`
 : see [Typing Iterables](#typing-iterables) below for more detail on parsing and validation